 Significant and unavoidable impacts were identified in the Eastern Neighborhoods PEIR for the following topics: land use, historic architectural resources, transportation and circulation, and shadow.
 The proposed project would include displacement of approximately 11,000 of existing PDR use.
-The project variant, which includes 7,740 square feet of PDR uses, would result in a net loss of 3,260 square feet of PDR uses.
-However, the net loss of approximately 11,000 square feet, or 3,260 square feet, of PDR building space would not constitute a cumulatively considerable contribution to the significant and unavoidable land use impact identified in the Eastern Neighborhoods PEIR.
-Additionally, as discussed in the CPE initial study, the proposed project and project variant would not generate cumulatively considerable new transit trips, and would therefore not contribute to the significant and unavoidable hew transit trips, and would therefore not contribute to the significant and unavoidable transportation impacts identified in the PEIR.
-As the shadow analysis contained in the CPE initial study describes, the proposed project and project variant would not cast substantial new shadow that would negatively affect the use and enjoyment of a recreational resource, and would therefore not contribute to the significant and unavoidable shadow impacts described in the Eastern Neighborhoods PEIR.
+The proposed project, which includes 10,000 square feet of PDR uses, would result in a net loss of 1,000 square feet of PDR uses.
+However, the net loss of approximately 1,000 square feet of PDR building space would not constitute a cumulatively considerable contribution to the significant and unavoidable land use impact identified in the Eastern Neighborhoods PEIR.
+Additionally, as discussed in the CPE initial study, the proposed project would not impact a historical resource, and therefore would not contribute to the significant and unavoidable historic architectural resources impact identified in the PEIR.
+The proposed project would not generate cumulatively considerable new transit trips, and would therefore not contribute to the significant and unavoidable transportation impacts identified in the PEIR.
+As the shadow analysis contained in the CPE initial study describes, the proposed project would not cast substantial new shadow that would negatively affect the use and enjoyment of a recreational resource, and would therefore not contribute to the significant and unavoidable to the significant and unavoidable shadow impacts described in the Eastern Neighborhoods PEIR.

 The Eastern Neighborhoods PEIR identified feasible mitigation measures to address significant impacts related to noise, air quality, archeological resources, historical resources, hazardous materials, and transportation.
-Table 1 below lists the mitigation measures identified in the Eastern Neighborhoods PEIR and states whether each measure would apply to the proposed project and project variant.
+Table 1 below lists the mitigation measures identified in the Eastern Neighborhoods PEIR and states whether each measure would apply to the proposed project.

-Mitigation Measure Applicability to Project and Project Variant Compliance F. Noise F-1: Construction Noise (Pile Driving) Not Applicable: pile driving not proposed N/A F-2: Construction Noise Applicable: temporary construction noise from use of heavy equipment The project sponsor has agreed to Project Mitigation Measure 2: Construction Noise.
+Mitigation Measure Applicability to Project Compliance F. Noise F-1: Construction Noise (Pile Driving) Not Applicable: pile driving not proposed N/A F-2: Construction Noise Applicable: temporary construction noise from use of heavy equipment The project sponsor has agreed to Project Mitigation Measure 2: Construction Noise.
 F-3: Interior Noise Levels Not Applicable: The proposed project would be required to meet the Interior Noise Standards of Title 24 of the California Building Code.
-N/A F-4: Siting of Noise-Sensitive Uses Not Applicable: The proposed project would be required to meet the Interior Noise Standards of Title 24 of the California Building Code N/A F-5: Siting of Noise-Generating Uses Not Applicable for proposed project: the proposed project N/A for proposed project.
-Project sponsor prepared an
+N/A F-4: Siting of Noise-Sensitive Uses Not Applicable: The proposed project would be required to meet the Interior Noise Standards of Title 24 of the California Building Code N/A F-5: Siting of Noise-Generating Uses Applicable for Project: includes PDR, a use that would generate noise at a level that could increase the ambient noise level in the project vicinity.
+Project sponsor prepared an acoustic study consistent with Mitigation Measure F-5.
+Acoustic study found that the project would not exceed applicable standards in the Noise Ordinance.
+F-6: Open Space in Noisy Environments Not Applicable: CEQA no longer requires the consideration of the effects of the existing environment on a proposed project's future users or residents where that project would not exacerbate existing noise levels N/A G. Air Quality G-1: Construction Air Quality Not Applicable: proposed project does not meet BAAQMD screening levels and is not located in Air Pollution Exposure Zone (APEZ).
+N/A G-2: Air Quality for Sensitive Land Not Applicable: superseded by applicable Article 38 N/A

-Table 1 - Eastern Neighborhoods PEIR Mitigation Measures
+Table 1 - Eastern Neighborhoods PEIR Mitigation Measures --